hwclass/stock-market/README.md

 * server.go is a simple static file server to run the index.html file to represent the data and the user interface together.

 ###Client Layer
-*index.html is the main file to show the charts.
+* index.html is the main file to show the charts.
 React and React Sparklines are used to show the data's history in the view side.
+* client.js, contains the js code for the components of React